When Bob Dylan Took Another Detour With ‘Under the Red Sky’

 Aside from a slicker sound overall, the Was duo enlisted a series of high-profile guest stars for the sessions — understandable given Dylan's esteemed status in the rock community and his recent participation in the all-star Traveling Wilburys collective, but still somewhat out of character for a Dylan LP.
 Whatever they might have added to the record's buzz factor, cameos from Elton John, George Harrison, David Crosby, Stevie Ray Vaughan and Bruce Hornsby weren't necessarily crucial for the songs.

-Still, even if Red Sky's sound and songs have been scorned over the years, it's always had its fans — among them "Dean of American Rock Critics" Robert Christgau, who gave the album an A-, and Don Was, who slight sense of missed opportunity doesn't detract from his continued enjoyment of the finished product.
+Still, even if Red Sky's sound and songs have been scorned over the years, it's always had its fans — among them "Dean of American Rock Critics" Robert Christgau, who gave the album an A-.
+Don Was' slight sense of missed opportunity also doesn't detract from his continued enjoyment of the finished product.